- Billie Eilish, 20, was photographed kissing Jesse Rutherford, 31, on Oct. 18, 2022.

-Billie Eilish was in a full-blown romantic relationship, but now, she’s a single woman again.
-Although the “Bad Guy” hitmaker didn’t publicly confirm anything, she was spotted out with Matthew Tyler Vorce first at Disneyland in June 2021 and then getting cozy at Doja Cat‘s star-studded 26th birthday bash on Oct.
+Billie was previously involved with Matthew Tyler Vorce.
+The couple sparked romance rumors when she was first spotted with him at Disneyland in June 2021 and then when they got cozy at Doja Cat‘s star-studded 26th birthday bash on Oct.
 21.

-Recently, however, Matthew, 30, has been under the gun amid a swirl of cheating rumors, and it seems he and Billie, 20, are no more.
-“Nobody cheated on anyone,” Matthew posted to his Instagram Story on Monday (May 30).
+The relationship ended amid a swirl of cheating rumors.
+“Nobody cheated on anyone,” Matthew posted to his Instagram Story on May 30.
 “Relationships end.
 Simple as that.
 Creating rumors and LYING on the internet is dangerous.”

 Matthew also referenced the infidelity allegations in an earlier IG Story.
 Using a MEN poster as a background image, the actor blasted his haters and the impact of parasocial relationships between a famous personality and their fans.
 “The fact that thousands of people take time out of their day to write the most heinous things one someone they will never knows(sic) posts is the most cowardly thing you can possibly do,” wrote Matthew, clearly upset at all the hate flooding his comments sections.
 “Live your own life.”